 Bowers Mansion Regional Park, 20 miles south of Reno in Washoe Valley, offers a variety of recreational day-use opportunities.
 There are large and sunny lawn areas and lots of tall shade trees, making nice areas for family picnics and giving kids lots of room to play.
 There are three group picnic shelters that require reservations, along with individual picnic spots available on a first-come, first-serve basis.
+You can also take a tour of Bowers Mansion and enjoy a dip in the public pool.
 The park is right at the transition zone between where the open Great Basin desert ends and the Sierra Nevada forest begins.

 Day Use Activities at Bowers Mansion Regional Park

 Bowers Mansion Regional Park is a great place to go if you are looking for day use activities.
 There is something for everyone in the family, including the opportunity to just relax in under a big shade tree.
 A big plus is that there is no day use fee unless you are reserving a group area for a picnic or other gathering.
 Here are some of the available facilities and things to do...

 - Hiking and walking trails.

 - First come picnic areas.